cran/bark/cran-comments.md

-# bark 1.0.3 Comments to CRAN
+# bark 1.0.4 Comments to CRAN

-Package archived on 3/31 due to CRAN check failiure on M1 Mac (R-devel) due to unit test.
-Checks using mac-builder-M1mac with R-release and R-devel currently do not any errors in the unit test that failed (no errors on any of the platforms) so this may have been a false -positive with R-devel on the M1 Mac?
+Package archived on 3/31 due to CRAN check failiure on MKL (R-devel) due to unit test.

+Attempts to replicate the failed test in a docker container for Debian with gcc-12, MKL latest (2023), and r-devel have been unsuccesful (still passes the test).
+Skipping test on cran as it is for code that will be deprected shortly and was there for internal development (and passes on all other platforms with CI for r-devel, r-release).

 Possible misspelled words in the DESCRIPTION are correct surnames